ailab-bio/GraphINVENT2/README.md

 ## License

-GraphINVENT is licensed under the MIT license and is free and provided as-is.
+GraphINVENT2 is licensed under the MIT license and is free and provided as-is.

 ## Link
 https://github.com/ailab-bio/GraphINVENT2